- Planning your Bachelor of Theology (PDF)

 For excellent resources to help with writing assignments and preparing for exams, visit the Higher Education Development Centre.

-The standard way to submit assignments in the Department of Theology and Religion is electronically via Blackboard.
-Your Lecturer may also request that you use the Blackboard SafeAssign feature as a safeguard against plagiarism.
+The standard way to submit assignments in the Theology programme is electronically via Blackboard.

-- All Assignments submitted in the Department of Theology and Religion must be prefaced with a student Plagiarism Declaration Form (available to download from this web page.)
+All Assignments submitted in the Theology programme If youmust be prefaced with a student Plagiarism Declaration Form

 Your assignments must be submitted no later than the stated due date.
 In exceptional circumstances an extension may be granted by emailing the Lecturer at least one week prior to the due date.
 If you are obtaining an extension on medical grounds, you should attach a doctor’s certificate to your assignment when it is submitted.
 Extensions may be granted for other reasons at the discretion of your Lecturer.